OptechX/library.apps/Microsoft-365/app/Microsoft 365 for Business/README.md

-This is the default option.
+This is a "downgrade" step